jingcshi/ICON/README.md

 ### Running ICON

-Once you figure out your desired configurations and have initialised an ICON object, you can run ICON by simply calling `run()`.
-If you want to change configurations, simply do
+After completing configuration and having an ICON object initialised, you can run ICON by simply calling `run()`.
+If you want to change configurations, use the method

 `iconobj.update_config(**your_new_config)`